vilhelm-k/credit-risk-xai-thesis/docs/docs/engineered_features.md

 | `inventory_days_trend_3y` | 3 years | Linear slope of inventory days on hand | Rising inventory days may indicate obsolescence or demand weakness. |
 | `dpo_days_trend_3y` | 3 years | Linear slope of days payables outstanding | Lengthening payment cycles can signal liquidity pressure. |

 **Note**: Trend features were more informative than volatility or average-based features for working capital metrics.
-Two components (inventory, DPO) provide complementary signals about working capital management; DSO removed due to redundancy with net working capital ratio.
+DSO trends were not included (user preference to avoid redundancy with temporal DSO features).

 ### Excluded Temporal Feature Categories